 Mid-century design enthusiasts will adore this recently renovated Italian villa that’s right out of the pages of Dwell.
 The heating and cooling system, window screens, and doors have all been replaced, while the original 1950s flooring has been restored to its former glory.
 For more information about the architect’s projects, visit the foundation set up to preserve his works.

 For those interested in a piece of mid-century design while staying in Venice, visiting the luxury retreat in the heart of the floating city, with its stunning garden and private access to the canals, is a once in a lifetime treat.
 The house can be visited either on its own or as a continuation of Palazzo Querini Stampalia, an elegant patrician palace with one of the finest private canalside gardens in Venice.

 Carlo Scarpa’s masterpiece is filled with mid-century modern design and contemporary art from his personal collection.
 The space was used as a summer retreat for family and friends and has been lovingly recreated by the Scarpas’ descendants to reflect the amazing life of one of the most interesting and influential architects of the 20th century.

 For the architect Carlo Scarpa the 1960s were his heyday of villa design.
 In 1963 he finished the Querini Stampalia Foundation in Venice and the Castelvecchio Museum in Verona.
 He also worked on famous projects in Italy and Switzerland during this period.
 It was due to these works that in 1964 the Venetian collector Loredana Balboni (1920-2013) asked him to renovate her house on the Grand Canal, Ca’ Marioni-Mainella.

-If design is your passion, and mid-century is your period, Italy is a window into the mind of architects fed by history but stamped with the passion of the modern age.
+If design is your passion, and mid-century is your period, villas in Italy are a window into the mind of architects and designers fed by history but stamped with the passion of the modern age.